Gunnar Vatnhamar

-Gunnar Vatnhamar (born 29 March 1995) is a Faroese professional footballer who plays as a midfielder for Víkingur Gøta in the Faroe Islands Premier League.
+Gunnar Vatnhamar (born 29 March 1995) is a Faroese professional footballer who plays as a midfielder for Víkingur Reykjavík.

+Club career

+In April 2023, Víkingur Reykjavík announced that they had agreed a deal to sign Vatnhamar, who prior to the move had spent his entire career at Víkingur Gøta.

 International career

 Vatnhamar made his international debut for the Faroe Islands national football team in a friendly 1–1 tie with Latvia on 22 March 2018, coming on as a substitute in the 88th minute.
+He scored his first goal on November 11, 2020 in a friendly against Lithuania.
+It was the only goal for the Faroes, who lost 2-1.